maripo/JOSM_quicklabel/README.md

 # JOSM QuickLabel Plugin

-This plugin shows specified tags next to objects.
+**QuickLabel** displays specified tags as labels next to map objects.

+It’s ideal for mappers who want quick visual feedback for quality checks, tagging consistency, or data completeness.

 [日本語](https://github.com/maripo/JOSM_quicklabel/blob/master/README.ja.md)

-After installation, you can call the label customization dialog by choosing "View" > "QuickLabel" or shortcut Command+Shift+L. You can assign it to another key by JOSM preferences.
+After installation, you can open the label customization dialog via **View > QuickLabel** or the default shortcut **Command+Shift+L**.
+You can assign a different shortcut in the JOSM preferences.

-Note: The menu had been located in "Data" menu in very early versions.
+**Note**: In early versions, the menu was located under **Data**.

  ![Screenshot](https://raw.githubusercontent.com/maripo/JOSM_quicklabel/master/doc/img/top_screenshot_en.png)

  ## Basic usage

  You can set "main" and "sub" tags.
- You can specify multiple tags by writing into multiple lines in the order of descending priorities.
+ You can specify multiple tags by entering them on separate lines, in order of descending priority.

 Your customization is applied by clicking "Apply" button.
-Sometimes it takes a few seconds to custom labels are displayed.
+It may take a few seconds for custom labels to appear.
 You can switch to JOSM's usual mode by clicking "Reset" button.

  ## Formatted labels